pratyush2331/FinalProject-WeatherApp/README.md

 # About The App
 App Name: Weather App

-* This app shows weather, humidity and wind speed slong with the background image of that weather of any location by searching it's name
+* This app shows weather, humidity and wind speed along with the background image of that weather of any location by searching its name
 * Build using React Native and Expo
 * API used from openweatherAPI